simokay/compendium/books/Infernal Contracts & Bargains.md

 "Remember, devils are not only fiends - they're bastards.
 I once knew a man who asked for ultimate protection against his enemies from a devil of Dispater.
 He was transported into an impregnable iron fortress deep underground: one without doors.
 So, pick and choose with caution, friends"

 The archdevils are powerful, unique devils, the most powerful of which are lords of the Nine Hells, but best not make packs with the lords themselves.
-What follows is a list by which hill a devil can be found within.
+What follows is a list by which hell a devil can be found within.

 ### Avernus
 For packs relating to war Bel and Qirozz, though if there are dragons involved Amduscias and Malphas might be best.